Scanner Environment

 Set Job JDK version

-Set the JDK version to be used by jobs in the General section of your configuration.
+• Set the JDK version to be used by jobs in the General section of your configuration.
 This option is only visible if you have configured multiple JDK versions under Manage Jenkins > Global Tool Configuration.

 Set 'Execute SonarQube Scanner' JDK version

-If you are using the "Execute SonarQube Scanner" step in your configuration, you can set the JDK for this step in the configuration dialog.
-By using this approach, you can use JDK 11 only for the code scanning performed by SonarCloud.
+• If you are using the "Execute SonarQube Scanner" step in your configuration, you can set the JDK for this step in the configuration dialog.
+By using this approach, you can use JDK 17 only for the code scanning performed by SonarCloud.
 All the other steps in the job will use the globally configured JDK.

-Java 8 projects
+Java 11 projects

-Jenkins does not offer functionality to switch JDKs when using a Freestyle project or Maven project configuration.
-To build your project using Java 8, you will have to manually set the JAVA_HOME
+• Jenkins does not offer functionality to switch JDKs when using a Freestyle project or Maven project configuration.
+To build your project using Java 11, you will have to manually set the JAVA_HOME variable to Java 17 when running the analysis.

-This can be done by using the Tool Environment Plugin.
-This plugin lets you expose the location of the JDK you added under Manage Jenkins > Global Tool Configuration.
+• This can be done by using the Tool Environment Plugin.
+This plugin lets you expose the location of the JDK you added under Manage Jenkins > Global Tool Configuration

-The location of the JDK can then be used to set the JAVA_HOME
+• The location of the JDK can then be used to set the JAVA_HOME variable in a post step command, like this:

-export JAVA_HOME=$OPENJDK_11_HOME/Contents/Home
+export JAVA_HOME=$OPENJDK_17_HOME/Contents/Home

 mvn $SONAR_MAVEN_GOAL